linkedconnections/gtfs2lc/README.md

-# Guide: GTFS → Linked Connections
+# GTFS to Linked Connections

 Transforms a GTFS file towards a directed acyclic graph of "connections".